 CERE INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Cerevel Therapeutics Holdings, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-NEW YORK, May 02, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Cerevel Therapeutics Holdings, Inc. (“Cerevel” or “the Company”) (NASDAQ: CERE), Bain Capital Investors, LLC (“Bain”) and Pfizer, Inc. (“Pfizer”).
+NEW YORK, May 09, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Cerevel Therapeutics Holdings, Inc. (“Cerevel” or “the Company”) (NASDAQ: CERE), Bain Capital Investors, LLC (“Bain”) and Pfizer, Inc. (“Pfizer”).

 Class Definition